siftrics/sight/README.md

 ### Auto-Rotate

 The Sight API can rotate and return input images so the majority of the recognized text is upright.
+Note that this feature is part of the "Advanced" Sight API and therefore each page processed with this behavior enabled is billed as 4 pages.
 To enable this behavior, call the `RecognizeCfg` function with `DoAutoRotate` set to `true`:

 ```
 pagesChan, err := c.RecognizeCfg(